BMW 1 Series review – Practicality & boot space

-Practicality is the main reason BMW has ditched rear-wheel drive for its family hatchback.
-Instead, the engine is now transversely mounted – allowing for a shorter bonnet – and with no necessity to send power to the back wheels, the transmission tunnel running the length of the car can be much smaller.
+Practicality is the main reason BMW ditched rear-wheel drive for its family hatchback.
+Instead, the engine is now mounted sideways – allowing for a shorter bonnet – and with no necessity to send power to the back wheels, the transmission tunnel running the length of the car can be much smaller.

 BMW 1 Series interior space & storage